cozy/cozy-docs/src/documents/hack/getting-started/play-with-data-system.html.md

 ```

 ## Permissions
-To retrieve the data from the Data System your application needs permissions.
+To retrieve the data from the Data System, your application needs permissions.
 You can declare permissions you need in the package.json file:

 ```json